Chinese Graduate Profiles

 “1.
 To find a job in Australia, we need to be persistent and serious.
 Our communication skills are not as good as the local people, so we need to be more diligent and persistent in order to get relative interview opportunities.

 2. Take part in more extracurricular competitions.
-For example, when I participated in UBS competition, students with good ranking can go directly to UBS headquarters in Sydney for internship.
-With very beautiful internship experience, good job opportunities will come.
+For example, when I participated in the UBS competition, students with good rankings could go directly to UBS headquarters in Sydney for an internship.
+With a very beautiful internship experience, good job opportunities will come.
 Whether in foreign countries or at home, it is essential to obtain social experience as much as possible.

 Academic Program: